ppy/osu-wiki/news/2026/2026-04-05-osutaiko-world-cup-2026-round-of-16-recap.md

     </audio>
 </div>

 A brand-new artist has made their first appearance in osu! world cups with the release of [Buy Now!](https://osu.ppy.sh/beatmapsets/2527043#taiko/5582858) by [OLDUCT](https://osu.ppy.sh/beatmaps/artists/535).
 Mapped by ::miyagishima::{ user=8027517 } and serving as the NM2 slot of the pool, this map combines 1/4, 1/6 and 1/9 snaps for a challenging rhythm experience.
-The beautifully crafted storyboard by ::Kafka::{ user=9148291 } and ::Initial\1D::{ user=8382535 } adds the cherry on top.
+The beautifully crafted storyboard by ::Kafka::{ user=9148291 } and ::Initial_D::{ user=8382535 } adds the cherry on top.

 Please check out the showcase video below in case you missed its livestream reveal!